ebi-gene-expression-group/cross-species-cellgroup-comparison/example_outputs/E-MTAB-5061_vs_E-ENAD-15.pancreas.report.md

 # Matches predicted from marker genes:

+4 of 8 known intersecting cell types were predicted as top match by marker gene composition.

-5 of 8 known intersecting cell types were predicted.
+5 of 8 known intersecting cell types were predicted as a match (at any rank).

 | homo_sapiens cluster | mus_musculus cluster | intersect | intersect_prop | intersect_gene_ids | intersect_gene_symbols |
 | --- | --- | --- | --- | --- | --- |